benj2468/cs76/PA3/Report.md

 For extra credit I have implemented the rock-paper-scissors checkers game created by Professor Bjoern.
 In order to accomplish this, I have implemented multi-agent maximization as well.

 I have also implemented a transposition table.
+This works by hashing a state, and the depth at which we search for it.
+So if we want to search for the same depth again we can just use to lookup table.

 ```
 Alice: A/B Pruning Visited: 507 nodes, with depth: 3, in 51.165ms, best move value: 0.8717948717948718